katelyngraham1/katelyngraham1/README.md

 ### Hello there, I'm Katelyn 👋
-I am in my final year of Software Development in Atlantic Technological University Galway(ATU), formally know ad Galway-Mayo Institute of Technology(GMIT).
+I have recently finished my degree in Software Development in Atlantic Technological University Galway(ATU), formally know ad Galway-Mayo Institute of Technology(GMIT).
 I have experience in Javascript, Python, C#, HTML, VBA, MySQL, and MongoDB.
 I am intressed in learning new technologies and solving complicated problems.

 ## Skills